-Recognized as a leading accredited undergraduate and graduate level nursing program, Bloomsburg University prepares future nurses for a wide range of careers in critical care, obstetrics, pediatrics, rehabilitation, trauma, home care, and other clinical specialties and case management.
+Recognized as a leading accredited undergraduate and graduate level nursing program, Commonwealth University - Bloomsburg prepares future nurses for a wide range of careers in critical care, obstetrics, pediatrics, rehabilitation, trauma, home care, and other clinical specialties and case management.

 - RN-BSN — The 100% online RN-BSN program is a perfect fit for those RNs seeking to continue their education.
 This progressive curriculum provides vital knowledge and skills for multifaceted roles of a professional nurse.